gitter-badger/miu-1/notes/memory_representation.md

 NOTE: package/module documentation should make it clear whether the corresponding module permits specialization or not.

-NOTE: Passing reprs across module boundaries *implicitly* breaks separate compilation.
+NOTE: passing reprs across module boundaries *implicitly* breaks separate compilation.
 In C/C++, if you want to access a struct in an unboxed fashion, you need to write the implementation in a header -- this is essentially the same problem.
 This means that if people hand-write interfaces (to take advantage of separate compilation during development), but forget to write down the modules for the reprs, we need to fall back to boxing like OCaml.
 TODO: I need to think this through fully.
-We should be able to seamlessly work
+A situation where some modules rely on boxing and others don't should still work.

 ## Word identification

-For simplicity, let's say we have a tricolor GC that goes through the words and is trying to mark things.
+How does the GC identify whether a word represents a pointer that should be followed for checking liveness or not?
 Every word is in one of four possible states, based on its lowest three bits -

 * xx0 → Int/Nat
 * 001 → Pointer to GCed block.
 * 101 → Pointer to non GCed "thing".
 The "thing" could be static data, a Miu block in C heap, a bytearray, a record with only primitive types (bytearray like), or some combination thereof.
 * x11 → Block header.
-The remaining bits should be inspected to understand the block layout.
+The top bits in the word should be inspected to understand the block layout.

-Aside: We could special case Maybe Int/Maybe Nat/Maybe (Ref a) to take only 1 word, with 0...01 representing Nothing.

 A block may be stack allocated (using `alloca` if the repr is determined at runtime), or heap allocated.